kristiania-pg6301-2024/pg6301-frontend-programming/README.md

     1. `heroku login`
     2. `heroku git:remote -a <app name>`
     3. `git push heroku`
+    4. `heroku logs --tail` (optional): See the logs from Heroku in your console
 9. You can see the deployment log under Activity in the Heroku Dashboard for your app and the runtime log under More > View logs

 Common problems: